 With vestibular problems, as with many complex health issues, we might settle for feeling out of synch.
 Or we are not fortunate to find someone to offer sustainable solutions.
 As with my recovery from a rare pain disorder, it takes stubborn determination and advocacy to keep seeking help.
 But the key is to keep searching for a compassionate doctor who treats the whole person, and does not settle for you feeling less than your best.

 When piling endless demands on bulging schedules and overtaxed nervous systems, it is easy to skimp on the regular rest and recovery time our brains all need.
 The best gift, I have learned, is to grant myself permission to slow down, become more mindful, and to find more grace in each moment.
 Once I finally learned what calm and relaxation felt like, I learned to make more thoughtful decisions and to set boundaries.
 And I freed myself from the feeling of having to achieve in order to prove competency or worth.
-Although I still have one more ambitious athletic goal I hope to accomplish, I will consider it a success just to reach the starting line!
+Regardless of what future ambitious goals I set, I will consider it a success just to reach the starting line!